stefan-it/model-garden-lms/bert/README.md

 --packing_strategy original \
 --tokenizer_model_id stefan-it/fineweb-lms-vocab-64000
 ```

+More details about pretraining data generation can be found in [this section](../utils/README.md).

 All TFRecords need to be uploaded to a GCP Bucket (the `service` TPU user must have `Storage Administrator` permissions).
 More hints can be found in this [section](https://github.com/GermanT5/pre-training?tab=readme-ov-file#preparing-gcp-bucket) about preparing a GCP bucket.